Freezer Buying Guide

 - Well-organized storage.
 Adjustable shelving in an upright freezer and hanging baskets in a chest freezer make the best use of space and make food more accessible.

 - Consistent temperature.
 The best freezers will hold the same temperature throughout all parts of the freezer, even if the temperature in the room varies.

 - Quiet operation.
 Manual-defrost freezers, which run the compressor less often, tend to be quieter than auto-defrost freezers.

 - Easy defrosting.
-If you choose a manual-defrost model, look for one with a drainage hose so you can empty water down the drain or out the door, rather than soaking it up with towels.
+If you choose a manual-defrost model, look for one with a drainage hose or port so you can empty water down the drain or out the door, rather than soaking it up with towels.

 - Low energy use.
 Professional test results are a better guide to energy use than the yellow EnergyGuide labels.
 The editors of ConsumerReports.org write that on average, the freezers they tested used 17 percent more energy than was listed on the labels.

 - Reliable operation.
 A good freezer should get good reviews for durability, and it should also be able to keep food frozen for a full 24 hours during a power outage, as long as it stays closed.

 - Good customer service.
 If your freezer does break down, the experience will be much less frustrating if you can get it repaired or replaced quickly.